flexoron/node-sentinel-redis/README.md

 Stop ....
 Master

-Result: tracksen receives full subscriptions from 1000 sentinels, a single sentinel submitts these.
+Result: tracksen receives full subscriptions from 1000 sentinels, a single sentinel submitts these...

+... in other words: a sentinel scatters full subscriptions to 1000 tracksens, a single tracksen gathers these.

+Things are shaping up well.

 NEXT: